 For most neobanks, operational float represents 5-10% of total platform float.
 At $1B in customer deposits, operational float might be $50-100M.
 At 5% APY, that is $2.5-5M in yield that sits entirely in the neobank's P&L with no regulatory complexity.
 This is the unambiguous starting point — capture operational float yield first, then build toward customer float deployment.

-Regulatory constraints: what limits yield deployment
+How does regulatory constraints: what limits yield deployment work?

 The regulatory frame varies by jurisdiction, but three constraints are universal.